ashlesh19/ashlesh19/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi there👋, I'm Ashlesh Mithur</h1>
-<h3 align="center">A passionate Java developer with a solid foundation in computer science.
-With both a bachelor's and master's degree(awaited) in Computer Science under my belt, I've have four years honing my skills and expertise in software development.</h3>
+<h3 align="center">A passionate Java developer with a knack for problem-solving and a passion for innovation.
+With a solid educational background encompassing both a bachelor's and master's degree(awaited) in Computer Science, coupled with four years of professional experience, I bring a wealth of expertise to the table.</h3>

 - 🔭 I’m currently working on **something new :)**